brainglobe/brainglobe.github.io/docs/source/community/developers/intro_to_codebase.md

 This is an introduction to the high-level organisation of the BrainGlobe codebase for developers.
 It serves as an introduction for new contributors and as a reference for all contributors.

 It will cover BrainGlobe's guiding principles for development and the default software architecture for BrainGlobe repositories.
-Note that this high-level organisation is (at least partially) aspirational, and implementing it is work-in-progress (see [current roadmap](/community/roadmaps/index.md))
+Note that this high-level organisation is (at least partially) aspirational, and implementing it is work-in-progress (see [the current roadmap](/community/roadmaps/index.md) and the [Core Development Project Board](https://github.com/orgs/brainglobe/projects/2))

 ## Guiding principles for development